SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     raw-value-assignment --> ``=`` raw-value-literal
     raw-value-literal --> integer-literal | floating-point-literal | character-literal | string-literal

 ..
-Note: You can have other declarations like methods inside of an enum declaration (e.g., methods, etc.).
+NOTE: You can have other declarations like methods inside of an enum declaration (e.g., methods, etc.).

 Structure Declarations